People

 Addie Cady is a second-year PhD student in the TETRAD program at UCSF.
 After graduating from Duke University in 2017 with a B.S. in Biology, she spent three years studying photoreceptor biochemistry with a focus in molecular proteomics with the Arshavsky lab at the Duke Medical Center.
 As a member of the Raleigh lab, she is currently focused on employing biochemistry, cell biology, and proteomic techniques to elucidate the molecular players that drive meningioma pathology.
 Outside of lab, Addie spends her time backpacking, skiing, cooking, and spending time with her (amazing) pup Kona.

 Akshara Vykunta started in the Raleigh lab as an undergraduate student at UC Berkeley, where she majored in Molecular and Cell Biology.
-In the Raleigh Lab, her research focuses on defining the core Hedgehog transcriptional program and signaling mechanisms in meningiomas.
+In the Raleigh Lab now as Staff Research Associate, her research focuses on defining the core Hedgehog transcriptional program and signaling mechanisms in meningiomas.
 In her free time, Akshara enjoys painting, exploring art museums, skateboarding, or stargazing.

 Damian Almiron-Bonnin is a pathology resident on the physician-scientist pathway at UCSF.
 He completed the MD-PhD program at Dartmouth, where he focused his research on studying secretion-mediated pathways of resistance and self-renewal in brain tumors.
 Following that, he undertook a post-doctoral fellowship at Fred Hutch, where his work centered around investigating alternative splicing in cancer biology and exploring the molecular landscape of CNS tumors.
 Damian now aims to leverage methods from evolutionary biology to unveil the mechanisms of cancer evolution.
 His objective is to refine tumor classification and contribute to the advancement of precision medicine.
 In his personal life, he enjoys spending time with his family, engaging in charity work, and pursuing hobbies such as soccer and chess.